Ananda Samarakoon

 Egodahage George Wilfred Alwis Samarakoon (13 January 1911 – 2 April 1962) known as Ananda Samarakoon was a Sri Lankan (Sinhalese) composer and musician.
 He composed the Sri Lankan national anthem "Namo Namo Matha" and is considered the father of artistic Sinhala music and founder of the modern Sri Lankan Sinhala Geeta Sahitya (Song Literature).
-He committed suicide in 1962.

 Early life and education

 Born on 13 January 1911 as Egodahage George Wilfred Alwis Samarakoon, to Samuel Samarakoon, Chief Clerk to British-owned Maturata Plantations and Dominga Peries in Watareka, Padukka.
 He was the second of four sons in a Christian family.
 Samarakoon received his primary education at Wewala School and thereafter attended CMS Sri Jayawardenepura College (Christian College, Kotte).
 His Sinhala Guru was Pandit D.C.P.
 Gamalathge.
 Later he served his Alma mater as a teacher of Music and Art.
 Samarakoon left for the Visva-Bharati University, Santiniketan in India to study art and music.
 After six months he abandoned his studies and returned to Ceylon, and changed his name to Ananda Samarakoon, embracing Buddhism.
 Then he served as the music teacher of Mahinda College, Galle from 1938 to 1942.